-a) If the party upon whom the demand is made either rejects the demand or fails to respond within ten (10) days after delivery of the notice, then the parties shall agree to immediately submit to a mediation process which shall be governed by the Commercial Mediation Rules of the American Arbitration Association.
-If upon completion of the mediation process the dispute is not resolved to the satisfaction of a party, then the aggrieved party shall, within fifteen (15) days from the conclusion of the mediation process, provide a written notice of disagreement.
-The person (s) who served as the mediator in the process shall prepare a summary report identifying the subject (s) of the disagreement between parties.
-This summary shall constitute the scope of the issues which, both parties agree, shall then be submitted to a formal binding arbitration process governed by the Rules of the American Arbitration Association and the following provisions: The parties shall attempt to agree upon one arbitrator with expertise in the subject matter of the dispute.
+If the party upon whom the demand is made either rejects the demand or fails to respond within ten (10) days after delivery of the notice, either party may request the other to participate in binding arbitration for resolution of the dispute.

+The parties shall attempt to agree upon one arbitrator with expertise in the subject matter of the dispute.
 If the parties are unable to agree on an arbitrator, each party shall, within ten (10) days after impasse, select an arbitrator and the two arbitrators so selected shall pick a third arbitrator who has expertise in the subject area and who shall be solely responsible for conducting the binding arbitration.

-- b) The arbitrator so selected shall confer with the parties immediately after appointment to determine an arbitration schedule.
+The arbitrator so selected shall confer with the parties immediately after appointment to determine an arbitration schedule.
 The arbitrator shall issue a scheduling order for arbitration.
 The order may include whether, and the extent to which, discovery is required.
-The arbitrator shall set the matter for evidentiary hearing or may dispose of the dispute upon written submissions only. - c) The arbitrator shall have access to any information necessary to make a decision, whether in the possession of the Tribe or the State, and shall maintain all information in confidence. - d) The arbitrator shall consider each issue presented by the parties and select one of the two positions asserted.
+The arbitrator shall set the matter for evidentiary hearing or may dispose of the dispute upon written submissions only.

+The arbitrator shall have access to any information necessary to make a decision, whether in the possession of the Tribe or the State, and shall maintain all information in confidence.

+The arbitrator shall consider each issue presented by the parties and select one of the two positions asserted.
 Thereafter, the arbitrator shall determine, by weighing all issues, the prevailing party.
 The non-prevailing party shall be responsible for paying the costs of arbitration, except that each party shall be responsible for their own attorney fees.